tobyr84/Project-1/README.md

 # DevOps Apprenticeship: Project Exercise

+If required, type "Poetry shell" to create the Poetry environment.
 ## Setup.sh

 Designed to automate the boring stuff for you.
 Updates your resources, installs the pre-requisites, installs the latest version of python, installs poetry, clones the required GIT respository for the App and establishes your dependences.